 How do I get a library card?

+To register for a library card stop by or sign up online.
 Your first library card is free.
 The replacement cost for a lost card is $3.00.

 If you are the parent or legal guardian of a child who is eligible for a library card and you are unable to stop in to sign the registration, you may use this permission form to allow another responsible individual to register your child for a card.